 The relevance of AI towards the education sector during and post-pandemic is inevitable.
 The government's action towards the movement control restrictions inflicted great stress on the education sector, comprising both school and higher education.
 The gradual shift from conventional classrooms to a virtual learning platform caused various concerns among students, teachers and parents' communities.
 The familiarisation towards virtual learning approaches and usage of various technological gadgets with emerging technological applications were an ultimate concern, particularly in the Malaysian context perhaps for being at the initial stage of digitalisation.
 In line with this, Sufian et al. (2020) highlighted multiple issues, such as utilisation of technological advancement, Internet access and student assessment processes, as effects of COVID-19 concerning virtual education.
 In the context of vulnerable groups, low socio-economic status, together with the exacerbated impact of the pandemic, caused students to face greater learning losses and increasing the opportunity gap (Harun et al., 2021; AWANI, 2021).
-The complications experienced by the whole community of the education should be embraced consistently and wisely at all levels of community.
+The complications experienced by the whole community of the education system in Malaysia taught a great lesson that the technological revolution and digitalisation should be embraced consistently and wisely at all levels of community.